extism/helix/README.md

 ![Screenshot](./screenshot.png)

+> [!NOTE]
+> This is an experimental branch of Helix with support for WebAssembly plugins using [Extism](https://github.com/extism/extism).
+The user and
+> and plugin interfaces are not stable and are likely to change.

 A Kakoune / Neovim inspired editor, written in Rust.

 The editing model is very heavily based on Kakoune; during development I found